adrienpayong/Fruit-detection-with-YOLOV4-YOLOV5/README.md

 As a result, in FPN, fine-grained features must traverse a lengthy trip from low-level to high-level layers.
 The PAN architecture's developers offered a bottom-up augmentation approach in addition to the top-down one utilized in FPN.
 As a result, a "shortcut" was built to link fine-grained characteristics from lower-level layers to higher-level layers.
-This "shortcut" has less than ten layers, allowing for easier information flow (Liu et al., 2018).
+This "shortcut" has less than ten layers, allowing for easier information flow.
 ## Adaptive Feature Pooling Structure
 Previously utilized algorithms, such as the Mask-RCNN, employed information from a single stage to forecast masks.
 If the area of interest was wide, it employed ROI Align Pooling to pull features from higher levels.